amplitude/amplitude-docs/content/collections/experiment/en/web-experimentation.md

 updated_at: 1718652695
 ---

 Amplitude's web experimentation provides a no-code solution running experiments on the web.
-[Copy the script snippet](#implement-the-experiment-script) for your Amplitude project into your site and begin running experiments immediately.
+[Copy the script snippet](#implement-the-web-experiment-script) for your Amplitude project into your site and begin running experiments immediately.

 {{partial:admonition type="beta" heading="Web Experimentation is in Beta"}}
 **URL Redirect** tests are in open *Beta*.
 {{/partial:admonition}}

-## Implement the Experiment script
+## Implement the Web Experiment script

 To implement Amplitude's web experimentation, copy and paste the standalone Amplitude experiment script into your website.
 Paste the script into the `<head>` element of your site as high up as possible to avoid flickering.